userexperior-technologies/integration-guide/docs/android.md

 ### 6. Track Response Time of Methods/API Calls

 UserExperior SDK allows you to track the load/response time of the components in your app using APIs called `startTimer` and endTimer.
-You can call `startTimer` API at any event on the app from which you want to track the load/response time and call a `stopTimer` API at the event completion.
+You can call `startTimer` API at any event on the app from which you want to track the load/response time and call an `endTimer` API at the event completion.
 These APIs will calculate the complete response time.

 ```
 void startTimer(String timerName)